MedRepBench: A Comprehensive Benchmark for Medical Report Interpretation: Results

 \paragraph{Agreement Between LLM-Based Evaluator and Human Experts.}

 To assess the reliability of our LLM-based evaluator, we conduct a consistency study against expert human judgments.
-We randomly sample 20 cases from each of the three rating categories (score 0, 1, and 2) from the 1,900 evaluation set, resulting in a total of 60 samples.
+We randomly sample 20 cases from each of the three rating categories (score 0, 1, and 2) from the 1,925 evaluation set, resulting in a total of 60 samples.
 Each case is independently rated by three experienced annotators (licensed medical reviewers or clinically trained annotators).
 Final human scores are determined via majority voting.
 If consensus could not be reached, the case was discarded and replaced with another randomly sampled instance from the same score category.

-Figure~\ref{fig:confusion_llm_human} presents the confusion matrix between the LLM-based evaluator and the aggregated human scores.
-Overall, the agreement is strong, with an accuracy of \textbf{88.3\%} and a Cohen’s kappa coefficient of \textbf{0.82}, indicating substantial inter-rater consistency.
-Notably, most disagreements occurred between adjacent scores (e.g., 1 vs. 2), reflecting subtle differences in judgment rather than fundamental factual errors.
-These results support the viability of LLM-based evaluation for scalable, low-variance scoring in medical interpretation tasks.
+Figure~\ref{fig:confusion_llm_human} shows the confusion matrix between the LLM-based evaluator and the aggregated human scores.
+Overall agreement is high, with an accuracy of \textbf{88.3\%} and Cohen's $\kappa$ of \textbf{0.82}, suggesting substantial consistency under our evaluation rubric.
+Most disagreements occur between adjacent ratings (e.g., 1 vs.\ 2), indicating borderline cases rather than clear-cut factual contradictions.
+We emphasize that this pilot study serves as a sanity check rather than a substitute for expert clinical assessment; the LLM judge is used as a \emph{diagnostic} and scalable signal for ranking and qualitative comparison, not as an independent clinical assessment.